moeinp70/PolimiGeo/README.md

 - View flood risk data on an interactive map
 - Generate reports in CSV and Excel formats
-- Visualize data using a pie chart
+- Visualize data using charts
 - User authentication with different roles (user and admin)

 ## Requirements